Howard Ashman: Death

-During production of The Little Mermaid in 1988, Ashman was diagnosed with HIV/AIDS, though he continued to write songs.
-Historian Peter C. Kunze noted that Ashman was supported by Jeffrey Katzenberg, with the company even creating a production unit near his home, so he could receive treatment in New York City to work on Beauty and the Beast.
-He survived to see an early private screening of the film.
-When taken to the Saint Vincent's Hospital in Manhattan, he weighed 80 pounds, had lost his sight, and barely spoke.

-Ashman died on March 14, 1991, at the age of 40 years old, and never saw the completed film.
-Beauty and the Beast, released eight months after his death, was dedicated to his memory, featuring the message after the end credits: To our friend Howard, who gave a mermaid her voice, and a beast his soul.
-We will be forever grateful.
+Ashman was diagnosed with HIV/AIDS in January 1988 during production of The Little Mermaid, as he continued to write songs.
+Peter Kunze noted that Ashman was supported by Jeffrey Katzenberg; Disney created a production unit near his home in Beacon, New York, allowing him to continue working on Beauty and the Beast, while undergoing treatment at the Saint Vincent's Catholic Medical Centers in New York City.
+Ashman died at Saint Vincent's on March 14, 1991, at the age of 40, prior to the film's completion.
+Beauty and the Beast was dedicated to his memory, featuring the message after the end credits: To our friend, Howard, who gave a mermaid her voice and a beast his soul, we will be forever grateful.
 Howard Ashman 1950-1991.
-He was buried in the Ohev Shalom Cemetery in Reistertown, Maryland, and survived by Sarah Gillespie and Shirley Gershman.
+He was buried in the Ohev Shalom Cemetery in Reisterstown, Maryland.